abdulrahman305/gpt4all/CONTRIBUTING.md

 4. Pull requests must have sign-off from one other developer.
 Reach out to a repository owner once your code is ready to be merged into `main`.

+## Updated CircleCI Configuration

+The CircleCI configuration has been updated to ensure compatibility with the upstream repository.
+The updated configuration includes the necessary jobs and workflows, as well as any new required parameters or settings.

 ## Code of Conduct

 ### Our Pledge